Volunteering in China with Projects Abroad

 Volunteer at a giant panda conservation and research centre.
 You will help by preparing food, cleaning out enclosures and observing their behaviour.

-Short-term specials for 16 to 19 year olds available in China
+High School Specials for 15 to 18 year olds available in China

 Volunteers assist local staff in caring for disadvantaged and disabled children in care centers in Chengdu.
 You can play games with the children and help with basic education, as well as renovate, paint, and decorate the centers.